balawi28/Real-Time-Input-Audio-Monitoring-in-AHK-v2/README.md

 - Amplitude Monitoring: Displays the current amplitude of the selected input device in a progress bar.
 - Real-time Updates: Continuously updates the amplitude display in real-time.

+## Implementation Details
+This script utilizes the WinAPI Multimedia functions (winmm.dll) for audio recording and device management.
+The AudioRecorder class leverages functions such as waveInOpen, waveInPrepareHeader, and waveInStart to handle low-level audio input operations.

 ## Requirements
 - AutoHotkey v2.0